 (b) Easy for the document reader to select the relevant specification.

 (a) This amendment is unique in its objective of providing enhancements for 802.16 multi-tier access networks.
-Such capabilities are clearly distinct in terms of what is provided in other standards because it requires tight cooperation among base stations to provide enhanced interference mitigation, mobility management and base station power management.
+Such capabilities are clearly distinct in terms of what is provided in other standards because tight cooperation among enhanced base stations is specified to provide enhanced interference mitigation, mobility management and base station power management.

 (b) The title of this amendment and the scope is distinct enough for document readers to discern the application of this standard.